h-joo/life-in-germany/README.md

 1. Arriving in Germany
 1. Studying in Germany
 1. Getting a Tech Job
-1. Settlement Permit (Niederlassungserlaubnis)
+1. Getting a Settlement Permit (Niederlassungserlaubnis)
-1. How do I know if I fit well?
+1. How do I know if I fit well in Germany?
 1. Where should I live in Germany?